NAM2Speech/NAM2Speech-code/README.md

     ```bash
     python wer.py -o runs/data/predicted_speech/ -t runs/data/text -s runs/data/calculated_wer.txt
     ```

+## Things-to-do

+- The initial and trailing silence can be removed from the samples of the CSTR NAM TIMIT Plus corpus.
+However, this may misalign the data with the simulated ground truth.
+To address this, a DTW algorithm can be employed to temporally align the input NAM with the simulated targets for Seq2Seq training as shown in our paper, potentially enhancing performance.

 ## Cite
 If you use this code, please cite the following paper: